sltdhub/iso3166-2-api/API.md

 # ISO3166-2 API

-As well as the Python software package, this API is also available to access a plethora of the latest data for all countries included in the ISO 3166-1.
-You can search for a particular country via it's name or its 2 letter alpha 2 code (e.g EG, FR, DE) via the 'name' and 'alpha2' query parameters appended to the API URL.
-The full list of fields/attributes available for each country is in the [ATTRIBUTES.md][attributes] file.
+Two query string parameters are available in the API - `alpha2` and `name`.
+The 2 letter alpha-2 country code can be appeneded to the url as a query string parameter to the main endpoint - "?alpha2=JP" - or added to the alpha2 endpoint - "/alpha2/JP".
+A single alpha-2 or list of them can be passed to the API (e.g "FR", "DE", "HU, ID, MA").
+The name parameter can be a country name in english as it is most commonly known.
+The name can similarly be added as a query string parameter to the main endpoint - "?name="Denmark" - or added to the name endpoint - "/name/Denmark".
+A closeness function is utilised so the most approximate name from the input will be used e.g Sweden will be used if "?name=Swede".

+The API documentation and usage with all useful commands and examples to the API is available on the [API.md](https://github.com/amckenna41/iso3166-2-api/API.md) file.
+The full list of attributes/fields available in `iso3166-2` can be viewed in the [ATTRIBUTES.md][attributes] file.

 The main API endpoint is: